BekzodDjumanov/SpeechToText/README.md

 ## 🔒 Security
 ***All files and relavent data is kept anonymous and secured.***

-⚔️ The ethical framework of this project remains and will not contravene with the ethical foundation of programming and software application. ⚔️
+⚔️ The framework of this project remains and will not contravene with the ethical foundation of programming and software application. ⚔️
 ## 🔧 Requirements

 - Python 3.8+